NNP configuration: keywords

 symfunction_short O 13 0.1 0.2 1.0 8.0 16.0

 Defines a symmetry function for a specific element.
-The first argument is the element symbol, the second sets the the type.
+The first argument is the element symbol, the second sets the type.
 The remaining parameters depend on the symmetry function type, follow the links in the right column of the table and look for the detailed description of the class.

 Type integer